Utah Vehicle Bill of Sale

 Is a bill of sale required to transfer a vehicle title in Utah?

 A bill of sale is required or strongly recommended by Utah Division of Motor Vehicles when transferring a vehicle title in Utah.
-The buyer must complete the transfer within 48 days of purchase to avoid late fees.
 The seller should also remove the vehicle from their insurance immediately after the sale.

 Do both buyer and seller need a copy of the bill of sale in Utah?